Italy shifts priority from austerity to growth

 Monti said the new target was in line with the requirements of the EU’s recently approved Fiscal Compact, which says that deficits should be adjusted for the business cycle, though it is not yet in force.

-After factoring in the effects of recession, Italy will post a budget surplus of 0.6 percent of GDP in 2013, Monti said, emphasizing the damage that recession was inflicting on southern European countries.
+After factoring in the effects of recession, Italy will post a budget surplus of 0.6 percent of GDP in 2013, Monti said, emphasising the damage that recession was inflicting on southern European countries.

 Banca Intesa said in a note to clients that the deficit slippage was not only due to the weaker economic outlook, but also “the only partial effectiveness of some of (the government‘s) austerity measures”.